-The application of Variation Theory is much wider than just the domain of mathematics teaching, but rather as a theory that underpins how students learn anything.
-The principle that underpins the theory is that new learning occurs when they understand how a critical aspect of a new concept changes (varies) against something that does not change (invariance).
+The application of Variation Theory is much wider than just the domain of mathematics teaching, but rather is a theory that underpins how students learn anything.
+The principle that underpins the theory is that new learning occurs when learners understand how a critical aspect of a new concept changes (varies) against something that does not change (invariance).

-Do not be deceived into purchasing paid resources that promise to bring about Variation Theory with just a worksheet, unless you can specifically identify how those questions enact the principles of the object of learning, and you feel confident that you can bring out these mathematical structures to the students through your questioning in a very deliberate way.
+Do not be deceived into purchasing paid resources that promise to bring about Variation Theory with just a worksheet, unless you can specifically identify how the pattern of variation enacts the principles of the object of learning, and you feel confident that you can bring out these mathematical structures to the students through your questioning in a very deliberate way.

-Indeed, as you will see through some examples, attempts at Variation Theory through only a worksheet approach and no dialogue risk students learning less than not trying to use Variation Theory.
+Indeed, as you will see through some examples, attempts at Variation Theory through only a worksheet approach and no dialogue risks student learning less than not trying to use Variation Theory.